-Chapter I
+Chapter I - Judges

-Judges

-Rule $2^{I}$ (Calculation of term of office)
+Rule 21 - Calculation of term of office

-- 1. Where the seat is vacant on the date of the judge's election, the term of office shall begin as from the date of taking up office which, unless the President, in an exceptional case, decides otherwise, shall be no later than three months after the date of election. - 2.
-When a judge is elected to replace a judge whose term of office has expired or is about to expire or who has declared his or her intention to resign, the term of office shall begin as from the date of taking up office which, unless the President decides otherwise, shall be no later than three months after the seat becomes vacant. - 3.
+- 1. Where the seat is vacant on the date of the judge's election, or where the election takes place less than three months before the seat becomes vacant, the term of office shall begin as from the date of taking up office which shall be no later than three months after the date of election. - 2.
+Where the judge's election takes place more than three months before the seat becomes vacant, the term of office shall begin on the date on which the seat becomes vacant. - 3.
 In accordance with Article 23 § 3 of the Convention, an elected judge shall hold office until a successor has taken the oath or made the declaration provided for in Rule 3.

-Rule 3 (Oath or solemn declaration)
+Rule 3 - Oath or solemn declaration